 There are several considerations when calculating the amount of compensation, which makes it difficult to give an accurate estimate of payment at the initial stage of your claim.
 In addition to using guidelines set out by the Judicial College regarding payment for damages, we will look at the cost your injury has had on you in terms of private medical expenses, paying for prescriptions, lost income, and projected future expenses for medical support.

-Compensation payments are calculated by adding general damages for pain and suffering together with special damages specific to your circumstances.
-As a general rule, the more severe your injuries and longer lasting the effects, the higher your compensation payment will be.
+The law calculates compensation payments by adding general damages for pain and suffering, together with special damages specific to your circumstances.
+As a general rule, the more severe your injuries and longer-lasting the effects, the higher your compensation payment will be.

 Compensation claims for medical negligence can take anywhere from nine months to three or more years.
 Our aim will always be to resolve your claim in the shortest possible time, but we won’t cut corners or put your final payment amount at risk.

 As with the amount of compensation you can expect, the nature of your injury will impact the duration your claim takes.
 A clean fracture which heals completely without leaving any effects will take less time to resolve than a spinal injury where a victim’s long-term prognosis is unclear.

 - Whether or not the other party acknowledges responsibility for their actions in your injury.

 - If they deny liability and an amount of time elapse between your injury and the start of your claim.